MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pallocate_contiguous_dma_buffer.md

 The <code>AllocateContiguousDmaBuffer</code> routine allocates a DMA buffer that consists of a single, contiguous block of physical memory.

-The function pointer type for an <code>AllocateContiguousDmaBuffer</code> routine is defined as:
+The function pointer type for an <code>AllocateContiguousDmaBuffer</code> routine is defined as follows.

 ## -prototype